If you are a NSW public official, there is support available when you speak up and report serious wrongdoing in the NSW public sector.

 After you have reported serious wrongdoing, you should receive support from a dedicated contact officer nominated by the agency which is dealing with your report.

-The contact officer can provide you with information about the agency’s process, updates on how the agency is dealing with your report, and help if you have any concerns.
+The contact officer can provide you with information about the agency’s processes, updates on how the agency is dealing with your report, and help if you have any concerns.

 Employee Assistance Programs

 NSW public sector agencies typically offer their employees free and confidential counselling services.
-If your awareness of serious wrongdoing in your workplace is affecting your physical or mental wellbeing, you may want to consider contacting your agency’s Employee Assistance Program (EAP).
+If you are thinking about reporting serious wrongdoing, or have already reported it, and you have concerns that are affecting your wellbeing, you may want to consider contacting your agency's Employee Assistance Program.

 Back to top